 Dear Kevin

 I need your advice.
 I am about to overhaul my motor.
-When I reach 80km/ph I get the oil pressure signal and the siren goes on and the red light flashes on the dashboard.
+When I reach 50 MPH I get the oil pressure signal and the siren goes on and the red light flashes on the dashboard.
 My mechanic advised to have the crank grinded.
 I am taking the crankshaft for grinding as it is currently making a knocking noise.
 Please advise what other things will need to be replaced after the crank is done in order for the engine to last me longer, and to do a proper job.
 I will prefer to do this myself.
 I am not a professional mechanic but would like to learn more.

 Hoping to hear from you soon.